kubernetes-retired/external-storage/local-volume/provisioner/README.md

 ## Design

 There is one provisioner instance on each node in the cluster.
-Each instance is reponsible for monitoring and managing the local volumes on its node.
+Each instance is responsible for monitoring and managing the local volumes on its node.

 The basic components of the provisioner are as follows: